Race Director's Primer

 Remember, when you draft a notice for your race, be brief, but include the essential information.
 Many of the venues in which you can advertise for free have space limitations.
 Include the name of the race, its date, time, place, and charitable beneficiary, directions for registering, and a contact for more information.
 There are many examples of race notices on the NVRC race calendar page.

 Within two months of your race date, you should start posting information and leaving applications around town.
 Be considerate when doing this.
 Don't just staple your race flyer up on public (or private) property.
 Ask first.
 Before the NVRC Calendar came online, Rapid Transit Sports on South Allen St. was long the place where runners went to find out about upcoming races.
 It's still the place to get all kinds of running information.
 They will let you display your race application and place some apps near the main check-out table.
-You should also post some information and applications in the locker room hallways at Rec Hall and the Intramural Building.
 The YMCA will also post some applications for you if you leave them for approval.
+You can also ask some of the other membership gyms in town to post information on your race.
 Ask the Race Directors of other races that fall before yours to place some of your race information at their registration table.

 Finally, within a few weeks of your race, send your race information by email to the CDT Sports desk.
 They will place a notice when space permits on their community events column, which is usually on the left column of page two of the Sports section.
 Other places where you can get free advertising include: radio and television public service announcements, bulletins and newsletters of churches and other organizations, some campus organizations, especially if they have some connection to your charity.
 You can sometimes get not only an announcement, but pro bono (or reduced rate) graphic advertising if you know how to pull strings.